smaremanda/add-in-docs/publish/host-an-office-add-in-on-microsoft-azure.md

 <a name="bk_addToTrustedAppCatalog"> </a>

 1. Start Word 2013 and create a document.
-(Although we're using Word 2013 in this example, you could use any Office application that supports Office Add-insâ€”like Excel, Outlook, PowerPoint, or Project 2013.)
+(Although we're using Word 2013 in this example, you could use any Office application that supports Office Add-ins like Excel, Outlook, PowerPoint, or Project 2013.)

 2. Choose **File** > **Options**.